TariqAHassan/S4Torch/README.md

 Models can be trained using the command line interface (CLI) provided by `train.py`.

-Note: development requirements must be installed prior to training.
-This can be accomplished by running `pip install -r dev_requirements.txt`.
+Note: development requirements must be installed prior to training. <br> This can be accomplished by running `pip install -r dev_requirements.txt`.

 ### [MNIST](https://pytorch.org/vision/stable/datasets.html#torchvision.datasets.MNIST)